swarajkumarsingh/cnn-cifar-classification-model/README.md

 git clone https://github.com/swarajkumarsingh/cnn-cifar-classification-model.git
 ```

-2. Open google collab and open the model file
+2. Open Google Collab and open the model file

 ### Results
 The trained model achieves an accuracy of approximately 75% on the test set.